 - 1. This guidance gives you practical advice on how to protect your employees from the ill effects of 'respiratory sensitisers'.
 Respiratory sensitisers can cause permanent damage to the nose, throat and lungs.
 Once sensitised further exposure to the sensitiser, sometimes to even tiny quantities, causes allergic symptoms.
 These range in severity from a runny nose and watery eyes to asthma which, on occasions, can kill. - 2.
-HSE estimated that in 1992 there were over 1000 new cases of asthma caused by exposures at work.
-In addition, about 70,000 people in the UK believe that they have asthma caused, or made worse by, substances breathed in at work.
-This makes respiratory sensitisers a major cause of occupational ill health.
-For many people development of respiratory sensitisation results in permanent lung damage; breathing difficulties continue long after exposure to the sensitiser has ended. - 3.
+In 2019, there were an estimated 174 new cases of occupational asthma reported by doctors.
+This remains the current best estimate of the annual incidence of consultant-diagnosed occupational asthma; reporting of new cases during 2020 was disrupted by the coronavirus pandemic.
+There were an estimated 17,000 new cases of self-reported 'breathing or lung problems' each year caused or made worse by work according to the Labour Force Survey over the last three years. [hse.gov.uk/statistics/causdis/asthma.pdf] - 3.
 Many different kinds of substances may be respiratory sensitisers chemicals, metals, and natural substances of animal or plant origin.